Is a Correction Looming Ahead for Qurate Retail Inc. (QRTEA)

 QRTEA’s Market Performance

-QRTEA stocks went down by -6.21% for the week, with a monthly drop of -33.48% and a quarterly performance of -27.40%, while its annual performance rate touched -80.64%.
-The volatility ratio for the week stands at 6.18% while the volatility levels for the past 30 days are set at 7.98% for Qurate Retail Inc. The simple moving average for the period of the last 20 days is -23.43% for QRTEA stocks with a simple moving average of -51.57% for the last 200 days.
+QRTEA stocks went up by 5.84% for the week, with a monthly drop of -30.64% and a quarterly performance of -18.91%, while its annual performance rate touched -78.89%.
+The volatility ratio for the week stands at 8.06% while the volatility levels for the past 30 days are set at 7.88% for Qurate Retail Inc. The simple moving average for the period of the last 20 days is -12.72% for QRTEA stocks with a simple moving average of -46.87% for the last 200 days.

 Analysts’ Opinion of QRTEA